 You will find Pisco Sour served at restaurants and bars across the country.
 We enjoyed the taste of Chilean Pisco Sours and found them smooth and easy to drink.
 A great drink to enjoy prior to your dinner, be sure not to miss it on your visit to Chile.

-If you are interested in learning more about Chilean Pisco and Pisco Sour, here is a great article from Chicago Reader that goes in-depth into finding the perfect Pisco Sour.
+If you are interested in learning more about Chilean Pisco and Pisco Sour, here is a great article from The Chicago Reader which goes in-depth into finding the perfect Pisco Sour.

 However, if you are going to try all of these Chilean drinks, you’ll need some food to keep you going.
 Be sure to check out our previous post on the 10 popular Chilean dishes worth trying.
-Eat and drink like a local in Chile and enjoy your authentic food experiences.
+Eat and drink like a local in Chile and savor your local and authentic food experiences.

 Don’t forget to sign up for our monthly newsletter here and get your free ebook on The 5 Best Ways to Find Authentic Food While Traveling.